UlyssesZh/typhm/README.md

 Difficulty is intended to be a brief indicator on an ordinal scale of how hard the beatmap is to beat.
-You can refer to [the store](https://github.com/ulysseszh/typhm_store/) (currently a private repo) to see how hard on earth a certain difficulty is.
+You can refer to [the store](https://github.com/ulysseszh/typhm_store/) to see how hard on earth a certain difficulty is.

 #### `audioUrl`